Understand Ignorance to Reveal Buddhanature

 Understand ignorance.
-Why would we need to do that if we are studying our mind?
+Why would we need to do that if we are studying our minds?
 Here, in this video teaching from a Mahamudra meditation retreat at Gomde Cooperstown, Tulku Migmar Tsering explains why we need to understand ignorance.
 This teaching is in Tibetan with English translation.

 Most of us come to meditation retreats or Buddhist teachings because we are searching for answers.
 We know that we are unhappy, or anxious, or we may just feel like something is not quite right.
 If we have studied for some time, we may have heard a lot about how we are confused by ignorance.
 But why do we need to understand ignorance?
 Because if we just think that we suffer from ignorance, we may start to think of ignorance as something solid and unchanging.